 Complying with each and every tax rule can be complex.
-It's no surprise that many businesses face tax problems, while even the most routine tax inspections can be stressful, even when you have nothing to hide.
+It's no surprise that some businesses face tax problems from time to time.
+Add to which the stress of a routine tax inspection, even when you have nothing to hide, it's no wonder many businesses worry about tax compliance.

-If you have tax problems or face a tax investigation, it pays to seek professional advice and you must act rather than just hoping for the best.
+If you have tax problems or face a tax investigation, it pays to seek professional advice and act quickly rather than just hoping for the best.

 Basic compliance is easy enough.
 It involves keeping the right records, filing the right returns and making your tax payments when required.
 It's worth remembering that failure to do so can lead to substantial tax penalties.

-Reliable advice makes tax compliance easier by identifying what you need to do.
+Taking advice from a qualified and reliable source makes tax compliance easier as it will identify what you need to do.
 You can also get help to set up systems that make life easier.
-This may include organising services (eg bookkeeping) or recruiting others to help you.
-This approach to tax compliance can pay for itself, reducing the time you and your accountant waste dealing with disorganised paperwork.
+This may include organising financial services (eg bookkeeping) or recruiting others to help you.
+This approach to tax compliance can pay for itself very quickly by minimising the tax you pay, reducing the time you and your accountant waste dealing with disorganised paperwork and by ensuring you claim all the allowable expenses and reliefs.

 Tax investigations and inspections

 Even if your tax compliance is perfect, you might face tax investigations or inspections from time to time.
-For example, a VAT-registered business can expect a routine tax inspection every few years, checking your tax compliance systems.
+For example, a VAT-registered business can expect a routine tax inspection every few years to check your tax compliance systems.

 An in-depth tax investigation is more likely if your business is in an industry that HM Revenue & Customs (HMRC) has chosen to focus on.
 HMRC occasionally targets an industry where they suspect tax compliance is poor.
 Apart from that, you can minimise your chances of a tax investigation by ensuring that your own tax compliance is as efficient as possible.